astropy/pyregion/doc/users/overview.rst

     r2 = pyregion.parse(region_string)
     mymask = r2.get_mask(hdu=f[0])

-It will creates an mask of the shape of the image of the given fits hdu (the mask will be made after transforming the region to the image coordinate).
+It will creates an mask in the shape of the given hdu image (the mask will be created after transforming the region to the image coordinate if necessary).

 .. plot:: figures/demo_filter_mask.py
    :include-source: